Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 PhD Student

-Research Interests: psycholinguistics; methodological innovation; typed production; morphology; second language acquisition; foreign-accented speech
+Research interests: psycholinguistics; methodological innovation; typed production; morphology; second language acquisition; foreign-accented speech

 Jordan enjoys collaborative research and is active in a number of different topic areas.
 His work aims to broaden the psycholinguistic toolkit by exploring innovative methodologies such as The Maze Task and Typing Task.
 Much of his on-going research aims to uncover the semantic, affective, phonological, and morphological properties that influence typed production, with a strong focus on compound words.
 He is also engaged in work using typed transcription to gain insight into the processing foreign-accented speech.
 During his Ph.D., he aims to continue expanding his methodological skill set to include corpus linguistic, data science, and natural language processing techniques.